elna4os/bpe4j/README.md

 # BPE (byte pair encoding) tokenization for Java

+A toy project.
+Use this code on your own risk :)

 Some points:
 1. Basic implementation (no dropout or other enhancements)
 2. Based on Stream API ([Collection.parallelStream](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#parallelStream--) operation)